Apply for a Grant

 - Please note that Innovia Foundation has multiple grant programs.
 Applying to/receiving grant funding from one Innovia Foundation grant program does not preclude your organization from to applying to any other Innovia Foundation grant program.

-If you have any questions about any of Innovia Foundation’s grant programs, please contact Alicia Heiser at firstname.lastname@example.org.
+If you have any questions about any of Innovia Foundation’s grant programs or eligibility, please contact Scott Ferguson at firstname.lastname@example.org.

 The Columbia County Children’s Fund provides support to organizations within Columbia County.
 Applications must address one of the following program areas: Educational enrichment and special needs programs, with preference given to elementary school-aged children.
 Guidance, counseling and therapy to children and their families.
 Medical and dental services and/or supplies (glasses, hearing aids, braces) for disadvantaged children.
 Grants awards are typically less than $4,000.

 Application Dates: Applications for this program are typically accepted from April to July with awards announced in September.
 Grant awards are for a one-year period from October 1 to September 30 of the following year.